 To the casual art enthusiast, the beautiful pink fountain painted on the left panel of the Garden of Earthly Delight -a.k.a.
 “The Fountain of Life”- might first strike as a product of Bosch’s fertile imagination.
 Yet, there is evidence that the fountain on the painting was actually a real thing.
 To what Nicola will quickly add – “What I did was to change the origin of it, I made it as true to the real fountain as possible and I present it around a sort of garden that’s like a whimsical paradise.”
 In Costantino’s Art of Food exhibition, surrounding the Fountain of Life, there’s a cornucopia that makes what earth has to offer available to the spectator from food to nature and flora in what could easily be defined as a fully edible art banquet of sorts.
 “What I want is for people to feel it in their body.
 It will probably be something that they experience only once in their lifetime and what I want is for that memory to be tangible and beautiful,” -adds Nicola.

 The artistic experience and Lexus

-Beyond the baffling beauty of Art of Food as a whole, there is an underlying theme that the artist clearly intends us to grasp.
-“What interests me now is the artistic experience.
-The artistic experience is to me more important than owning possessions,” -she declares.
-Which immediately makes us wonder about the immaculate Lexus ES 350 stationed amid the exhibition.
-“I’m always interested in returning to sensations, that is why I created this experience with food while also rethinking what makes a work of art” – she shares.
-“Whether eating something very tasty or driving a Lexus, which sends a chill inside our body which we can feel, it is all -indeed- part of an artistic experience”.
+Beyond the baffling beauty of Art of Food as a whole, there is an underlying theme that the artist clearly intends for us to notice.
+We can’t help but wonder about the immaculate Lexus ES 350 vehicle stationed as part of it.
+“I’m all about returning to sensations, that’s why I created this experience with food while also rethinking what makes a work of art” – she shares.
+Hence the Lexus ES 350 vehicle. “whether eating something very tasty or driving a Lexus which sends a chill inside our body that we can feel, it is all part of an artistic experience” – the artist asserts.